TahaScripts/simbie-health-submission/README.md

 This project, created by Taha Mohamad, is for the take-home assignment given by Simbie Health's team for their Product Engineering role.

+Version 2 has significant QoL improvements from the basic requirements of V1, details below.

 ## Project Details
 **Frontend packages:** NextJS, NextUI, React, Supabase-Auth-Helpers